You can now order a chicken sandwich and fries at Ivan Ramen.

 And yes, about that aforementioned chicken sandwich.
 This one is decently crispy and slathered with tonkatsu sauce and kewpie mayo, but focus on ramen while you’re here - you should seek out other chicken sandwiches around town.

 With a crunchy breading and a soft interior, this is eggplant in its best form.
 Swipe the large chunks through the tahini and charred garlic sauce while you wait for your ramen to arrive.

 This is what we wish our sheet pan cauliflower could be.
 Medium-sized florets rest in a curry koji-butter sauce and come covered with pickled ginger and thin sheets of bonito flakes.

 As advertised, this bowl of brothless noodles is indeed very pork and very garlicky.
 A good option if you’re not looking for a steaming hot bowl of soup.

 A really good version of shoyu with all the key players: toasted nori, jammy eggs, soft noodles, and rich broth.

 The vegetarian ramen at Ivan Ramen is incredible, partly thanks to the roasted tomato that’s dropped in.
 We’ve heard this called an “umami bomb” before.
 Basically, it just adds an extra layer of savoriness that replaces the fatty chasu nicely.

-Our favorite bowl on the Ivan Ramen menu, but you need to understand that this shit is very spicy.
+Our favorite bowl on the Ivan Ramen menu, but you need to understand this is a spicy bowl of broth.
 If you can handle the heat, you will be rewarded.
-But do not attempt if you're sensitive.